msilb/scalanda/README.md

 # scalanda
-Scala/Akka wrapper around Oanda REST and Stream API
+Scala/Akka wrapper for Oanda REST and Stream API